Aging Partners Senior Centers are a great resource for information, activities and opportunities related to aging.

 Most centers offer a delicious hot noon meal as well as a variety of activities.
 Each center has a menu and newsletter posted on its web page.
 Reservations for lunch must be ordered by calling the center you wish to attend two days in advance to ensure that an adequate number of meals are prepared.

 The actual cost of the meal is about $8, however individuals age 60 and over are asked for a suggested contribution of $4.
 Individuals who are younger than age 60 pay a fee of $8.
 Special holiday meals are also available to individuals age 60 and over for a suggested contribution of $6.
 Individuals younger than age 60 pay a fee of $9.

 If transportation to and from the center is desired, you may reserve your transportation at the same time.
 You can find each center's lunch menu in the My Center News newsletter.
 You can also obtain information about free or low-cost food resources at the Center or by calling 402-441-7158 for the center nearest you.
 Some centers may serve as a distribution site for various food programs.

 Weather Closings for Senior Centers and Programs

-During times of severe weather or dangerous conditions, Aging Partners Senior Centers may be closed.
-As a rule, if the Lincoln Public Schools are closed, the senior centers and fitness center willclose,and all classes or special events will be cancelled.
-Please listen to KFOR (103.3 FM or 1240 AM) or KLIN (1400 AM) for the most accurate and up-to-date senior center closing information.
+In the event of severe winter weatheror dangerous conditions, Aging Partners senior centers and fitness center will close.
+As a rule, if Lincoln Public Schools (LPS) are closed, the senior centers and fitness center willclose,and all classes or special events will be cancelled.
+Please listen to KFOR 103.3 FM or 1240 AM, or KLIN 1400 AM for the most accurate and up-to-date senior center/LPS closing information.